ZG089/TikTok-ReverseEngineering/README.md

 ```

 After doing this for all the functions I dumped each file [here](./decompiler/functions/).
-It's not completely readable but you should be able to make out a genereal idea
+It's not completely readable but you should be able to make out a general idea
 of what each function is doing, for example [VM223](./decompiler/functions/VM223.js) which is
 generating random characters.